 - Taking advantage of victim’s vulnerability by improperly coercing and unduly influencing victim to turn over control of financial assets;

 After a loved one has suffered abuse in a nursing home, it may be difficult to get him or her to open up about the experience.
 Your relative may feel ashamed of the incident, may have been threatened not to tell anyone, or may suffer from a condition such as dementia that makes it difficult for him or her to tell you what has happened.
 Unfortunately, some residents may succumb to their injuries, making it even more painful for families to gather evidence from the nursing home responsible for the death.
+If such is the case, you should absolutely speak to a nursing home abuse lawyer immediately.

 For over 65 years, the attorneys at Lattof & Lattof, P.C. have been helping victims of negligence and abuse protect their rights and obtain fair settlements and awards for injuries and for the deaths of their loved ones.
 We will work hard as your family’s advocate to protect the rights of nursing home abuse victims and to obtain full recompense for injuries and losses from those responsible for such abuse.